[back to the Table of Contents]

 Graphics and Sound SID; 6566 (NOT 6567/6569) video chip (NTSC-M only; intended for SRAM; no muxed address bus), but apparently some 6567s did make it into production models (Marko has one from ser#4282).
 The 6567 is the NTSC VIC-II; the 6569 is the PAL.

 Eventual Fate Announced in Japan and Europe (confirmed in UK, Sweden and Germany), also Canada?, but only released in Japan (MSRP $150-$180) as the Max Machine.
 Fantastic flop.
-Curiously released simultaneously in Japan with the Japanese version of the 64.
+Curiously released in Japan as a contemporary with the Japanese version of the 64.

 Comments